A Model-Independent Precision Test of General Relativity using LISA Bright Standard Sirens: Introduction

-The literature offers various model-dependent parameterizations of the friction term $\gamma(z)$, including the popular ($\Xi_0, n$) model \cite{belgacem2018modified}, which has been explored for its detectability with observatories like LVK \cite{Mukherjee:2020mha, leyde2022current} and LISA \cite{Baker:2020apq}.
-This particular parameterization utilizes two positive parameters, $\Xi_0$ and $n$, where a $\Xi_0$ value of 1 aligns with GR.
+The literature offers various model-dependent parameterizations of the friction term $\mathrm{\gamma(z)}$, including the popular ($\mathrm{\Xi_0, n}$) model \cite{belgacem2018modified}, which has been shown to be inferable with LVK \cite{Mukherjee:2020mha, leyde2022current} and LISA \cite{Baker:2020apq}.
+This particular parameterization utilizes two positive parameters, $\mathrm{\Xi_0}$ and $\mathrm{n}$, where a $\mathrm{\Xi_0}$ value of 1 aligns with GR.
 Various models of modified gravity propose different behaviors for this frictional term under diverse conditions.
 Scalar-Tensor theories, for example, introduce a scalar field that significantly influences cosmological dynamics.
 Notable within this category are Brans–Dicke theory \cite{brans1961mach}, f(R) gravity \cite{hu2007models}, and covariant Galileon models \cite{chow2009galileon}, all part of the broader Horndeski framework.
 Extending beyond Horndeski, Degenerate Higher Order Scalar-Tensor (DHOST) theories \cite{frusciante2019tracker, crisostomi2016extended, achour2016degenerate} represent a comprehensive category of scalar-tensor models that propagate a solitary scalar degree of freedom along with the massless graviton's helicity-2 mode.
 Other notable theories include f(Q) gravity, f(T) gravity \cite{cai2016f}, minimal bigravity \cite{de2021minimal}, and models incorporating extra dimensions \cite{dvali20004d, yamashita2014mapping, corman2021constraining}.